michodgs25/Sprint/README.md

 ---

-*"Hey, my name is Lebron, a professional basketball player, I want a site that allows me to input my running activity distance, heart rate and activity difficulty as this keeps a record of what I have done."*
+*"Hey, my name is Lebron, a professional basketball player, I want a site that allows me to input my running activity distance and activity difficulty as this keeps a record of what I have done."*

 ---

-*"Good afternoon, I run in local area regulary and I would like the site the site to have a maps feature so once I input my run, I can see mine and other runners activities in the same area."*
+*"Good afternoon, I run in my local area every other day and would like share my activities with my friends via social media."*

   <br>